 Sunglasses are just a fashion accessory, right?
 Well if you are really concerned about driving safe, you need to alter your perception.
 Along with style statement, sunglasses, definitely serve as a safety accessory that protects your eyes from harmful and distracting rays when you hit the road.

-While driving down those city streets, highway or rural trails, blazing sunshine, blowing dust, stormy weather, glare from windshield, can be real distraction and one of the prime reasons for accidents.
-Wearing right pair of sunglasses while driving will safeguard your eyes and also enhance visibility.
-However you need to understand that not every pair of sunglasses will offer you vision protection, in fact it can have negative impact too.
+While driving down those city streets, highway or rural trails, blazing sunshine, blowing dust, stormy weather, glare from windshield, can be a real distraction and one of the prime reasons for accidents.
+Wearing the right pair of sunglasses while driving will safeguard your eyes and also enhance visibility.
+However you need to understand that not every pair of sunglasses will offer you vision protection, in fact, it can have negative impact too.

 We have scrutinised some options that will help you to pick ideal pair of sunglasses for driving:

 Photochromic or transition lenses are a convenient choice for driving as the tint level is automatically adjusted as per the light conditions.
-It darkens according to the UV light and gets back to normal state in indoors.
-However if you are driving a car, you need to be careful with transition lenses.
-The windshield of the car already blocks certain amount of UV rays hence photochromic lenses may appear darker than required as it will adjust as per the light condition in the car.
+It darkens according to the UV light and gets back to the normal state in indoors.
+However, if you are driving a car, you need to be careful with transition lenses.
+The windshield of the car already blocks a certain amount of UV rays hence photochromic lenses may appear darker than required as it will adjust as per the light condition in the car.

-Glares can strain your eyes extremely and can be major distraction while driving.
-Polarised sunglasses are specially designed to reduce the glare and enhance vision.
-Whether it’s a sunny day or foggy condition, the special chemical film on polarised lenses are ideal as it cuts down the glare and reduce reflection caused due to wet surfaces.
+Glares can strain your eyes extremely and can be a major distraction while driving.
+Polarised sunglasses are specially designed to reduce glare and enhance vision.
+Whether it’s a sunny day or foggy condition, the special chemical film on polarised lenses are ideal as it cuts down the glare and reduces reflection caused due to wet surfaces.
 It also increases the contrast which helps you in safe driving.
 Polarised lens only allows the vertical light to enter the eye which is useful for driving.

-Tinted sunglasses are better option for driving as it blocks out the sun rays from all directions.
-You need to choose right shade to safeguard your eyes in right way.
+Tinted sunglasses are a better option for driving as it blocks out the sun rays from all directions.
+You need to choose the right shade to safeguard your eyes in the right way.
 The shade depends a lot on the outdoor condition.
 If you are driving on a bright sunny day, you can go for grey and brown shades while if it’s a cloudy day or if you are driving during dusk or dawn, tints like red, orange, amber, yellow will be really helpful.
-However it’s a downside that you cannot use any single type of sunglasses for every light condition.
+However, it’s a downside that you cannot use any single type of sunglasses for every light condition.

 Glasses with special lens coating: